fijblanco/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/using_inventory_valuation.rst

 The inventory valuation report
 ------------------------------

-To view the current value of all products in the warehouse, go to :menuselection:`Inventory app --> Reporting --> Valuation`.
-The page displays detailed records of products with the :guilabel:`Date`, :guilabel:`Quantity`, :guilabel:`Unit Value` and :guilabel:`Total Value` of the inventory.
+To view the current value of all products in a warehouse, go to :menuselection:`Inventory app --> Reporting --> Valuation`.
+Doing so, reveals a page displaying detailed records of products with the :guilabel:`Date`, :guilabel:`Quantity`, :guilabel:`Unit Value` and :guilabel:`Total Value` of the inventory.

 .. important::
-   :ref:`Developer mode<developer-mode>` must be turned on to see the :guilabel:`Valuation` option under :guilabel:`Reporting`.
+   :ref:`Developer mode<developer-mode>` **must** be turned on to see the :guilabel:`Valuation` option under :guilabel:`Reporting`.

 .. image:: using_inventory_valuation/inventory-valuation-products.png
    :align: center
    :alt: Inventory valuation report showing multiple products.

-The :guilabel:`Inventory At Date` button, located in the top-left corner of the :guilabel:`Stock Valuation` dashboard, shows the inventory valuation of products available during a prior specified date.
+The :guilabel:`Valuation At Date` button, located in the top-left corner of the :guilabel:`Stock Valuation` page, reveals a pop-up window.
+In this pop-up, the inventory valuation of products available during a prior specified date can be selected and seen.

 .. tip::
-   View a detailed record of a product's inventory value, stock move, and on-hand stock by selecting the teal ":guilabel:`-->`" button to the right of the *Reference* column value.
+   View a detailed record of a product's inventory value, stock moves, and on-hand stock by clicking the teal arrow icon (:guilabel:`-->`) to the right of the :guilabel:`Reference` column value.

 Update product unit price
 ~~~~~~~~~~~~~~~~~~~~~~~~~